Convergence rates for polynomial optimization on set products: Introduction

-both converge to $q_{\min}$ when $t$ goes to infinity, as a consequence of Schm\"udgen's and Putinar's Positivstellensatz, respectively.
-Note that when $\X$ involves either equality constraints only or a single inequality constraint, then the preordering and quadratic module coincide.
+both converge to $q_{\min}$ when $t$ goes to infinity, as a consequence of Schm\"udgen's and Putinar's Positivstellensatz, respectively. {The convergence proof for Putinar-type bounds is provided in \cite{lasserre2001global}.
+Let us warn the reader that the lower bounds are indexed by the subscript $t$ whenever the truncation order of the preordering or quadratic module is equal to $2 t$.
+When providing convergence rates for the bi-sphere later on, the lower bounds will be indexed by $2t$ and the truncation order of the preordering or quadratic module will be equal to $4 t$. } Note that when $\X$ involves either equality constraints only or a single inequality constraint, then the preordering and quadratic module coincide.
 However, only the former remains true when one considers Cartesian products.